Steve was brought up in Northumberland and educated at St John’s College, Cambridge, where he

 Norfolk.
 But he spends much of his free time with his privately compiled greyhound form books,

 searching out betting opportunities.
-Steve has written four books: A Dick Francis Companion (McFarland 2008);
+Steve has written five books: A Dick Francis Companion (McFarland 2008);

 Greyhound Racing: Make It Pay (High Stakes Publishing 2009); Rosie’s Pictures (2012; a novel for 8-13 year olds,

 about Carlo, an autistic boy who can communicate with horses; available as an eBook from Amazon Kindle);

 and Picking Winners on Looks (2016; available from www.pickingwinnersonlooks.co.uk)